kkx2754/psmove-vr/README.md

 WIP - The project is still in it's early develelopement stage, so here's a list of things that I already did and things that I plan to do:

-+ ❗ Controller position and rotation tracking (position done, rotation in progress)
++ ✔ Controller position and rotation tracking
 + ✔ Emulate grip button as the PS Move doesn't have one for some reason
-+ ❌ Connection to SteamVR (preferrably by done drivers and FreePIE)
++ ✔ Connection to SteamVR (Hydra drivers and FreePIE)
 + ❌ Compatibility for *every* real VR game

 What am I doing right now:
 - Switching to another AHRS/IMU library because the old one was a bit off, plus the new one will have magnetometer calibration included so I don't have to program it myself
-- FreePIE UDP receiver plugin and hydra emulation script, there's a critical bug in it that it isn't even emulating the hydras.

 Future ideas:
 - 3D engine in the program so it's more user-friendly
-- IMGui?
+- WinUI3?
 - Head tracking using a LED diode and a ping-pong ball
 - Joystick on the controller using a hybrid of the JoyCon and the PSMove